vlang/v-analyzer/README.md

 > C compiler message, about `lib.c not found`

 > [!TIP]
-> On Windows, use GCC for building, as TCC an run into some issues.
+> On Windows, use GCC for building, as TCC can run into some issues.

 Update V to the latest version: